Death & Dying

 Phone: (508) 626-4864

 This course will help you see what truly matters in life.
 It aims to enable you to clarify your future endeavors in college and beyond.
 Ironically, exploring the various ways people understand and respond to the realities of death and dying is a great way – perhaps the best way – to achieve these all-important goals.
 The course gives students a forum for discussing a series of topics that are often taboo to talk about elsewhere.
-We consider these topics within the context of American society as well as cross-culturally and across religious traditions.
+We consider these topics within the context of American society as well as cross-culturally.

 All other readings are linked below on the syllabus.